Retain Data with Retention Filters

 The logical flow of retention filters is the following:

-- If an event does not match any filters, or if it matches a filter but the decision is made not to retain the session based on the configured retention rate, future events from the same session will continue to be processed.
+- If an event does not match any filters, or if it matches a filter but the decision is made not to retain the session based on the configured retention rate, future events from the same session will continue to be evaluated.
 As a result, the session may eventually be retained.

-Note: Be cautious when defining filters on event attributes that update over time.
-For example, a filter retaining sessions with fewer than two errors might mistakenly retain sessions, as error counts update in real-time.
-Use “greater than or equal to” (≥) conditions for fields that update, such as @session.error.count >= 2
+- Be cautious when defining filters on event attributes that update over time.
+For example, a filter retaining sessions with fewer than two errors might mistakenly retain sessions, as error counts update in real-time, and all sessions start at zero.
+Either use “greater than or equal to” (≥) conditions for fields that update, such as

 How retention filters work with replays